-- 138. To protect consumers against unfair, deceptive, fraudulent, and unconscionable trade - and business practices, and false advertising, each Defendant, as the supplier, manufacturer, advertiser, and seller, is subject to liability under the above legislation enacted against unfair, - deceptive, fraudulent, and unconscionable consumer sales practices.
-The California Unfair - Competition Law ("UCL") prohibits "any unlawful, unfair, or fraudulent business act or practice - and unfair, deceptive, untrue, or misleading advertising and any act prohibited by" Section 17500 - of the California Business and Professions Code.
-Section 17500, in trun, prohibits any untrue or - misleading statements made in connection with the sale of goods.
-The Consumers Legal Remedies - Act ("CLRA") defines as statutorily unlawful certain unfair methods of competition and unfair or - deceptive practices.
+27 28 advertisers, and sellers, are subject to liability under the above legislation enacted against unfair, deceptive, fraudulent, and unconscionable consumer sales practices.
+The California Unfair Competition Law ("UCL") prohibits "any unlawful, unfair, or fraudulent business act or practice and unfair, deceptive, untrue, or misleading advertising and any act prohibited by" Section 17500 of the California Business and Professions Code.
+Section 17500, in turn, prohibits any untrue or misleading statements made in connection with the sale of goods.
+The Consumers Legal Remedies Act ("CLRA") defines as statutorily unlawful certain unfair methods of competition and unfair or deceptive practices.
 Cal.
 Civ.
-Code § 1750 et seq. - By knowingly and falsely representing that the APAP Products were fit to be used - for the purposes for which they were intended-when in fact they were defective and dangerous - when used during pregnancy-and by other acts alleged, each Defendant violated the above statutes, - enacted to protect consumers against unfair, deceptive, fraudulent, and unconscionable trade and - business practices, and false advertising.
+Code § 1750 et seq.